 Providing self-service analytics is the goal at many organizations.
 And while that is important in order to increase adoption and improve results, companies are finding that self-service with zero guidance is not helpful in obtaining results.
 The most data-driven companies provide self-service, but with an analytics resource who can provide guidance and ensure that users are asking the right questions to get the most meaningful results.

 The same is true at Western Maryland Health System, based in Cumberland, Maryland.
-While many users at the hospital are using Diver to create meaningful projects, such as this acetaminophen project that resulted in cost savings of 78% created by Surender Kanaparthi, director of pharmacy services, the team relies on business intelligence analyst Colby Lutz to provide the overall guidance and serve as the main resource.
+While many users at the hospital use Diver to create meaningful projects, such as this acetaminophen project that resulted in cost savings of 78% created by Surender Kanaparthi, director of pharmacy services, the team relies on business intelligence analyst Colby Lutz to provide the overall guidance and serve as the main resource.
 The result is innovative ideas created at the point of care, with the assurance that the team is implementing these projects in the most straightforward way possible, and is doing so with data that is trustworthy and consistent across the organization.

 Learn how to become more data-driven